Tahir-Alakbarli/aws-static-website-hosting/README.md

 - Define the infrastructure using Terraform or CloudFormation
 - Enable CloudFront access logging
 - Add cache-control headers to static assets

+##Side Note

+- The website is currently not live.
+Everything was done using AWS Free Tier.
+To save costs CloudFront and S3 have been deleted.
+The screenshots are the proof of the website.